The State launched the MyTurn to help resident learn when they are eligible to receive the vaccine and schedule appointments.

 City Hall Reopening Guidelines

-City Hall will re-open its doors to the public on Monday, June 15th, with temporary operating hours of Monday through Thursday, from 10:00 a.m. to 2:00 p.m., by appointment only, however residents will be able to pay their water bill during these hours without an appointment.
+City Hall re-opened its doors to the public on Monday, June 15th, with temporary operating hours of Monday through Thursday, from 10:00 a.m. to 2:00 p.m., by appointment only, however residents will be able to pay their water bill during these hours without an appointment.
 The public will now be able to conduct business in person, but will be required to wear a face covering and maintain physical distancing while inside the building.
 Additionally, Community Safety Ambassadors will be conducting wellness checks for all guests entering City Hall.
 This will include non-invasive, infrared temperature checks and screening questions to help prevent the spread of COVID-19.
 Although City Hall will re-open, residents are encouraged to continue accessing City services by email and phone.

 A City Hall Reopening Guide has been prepared as a resource guide for the community and visitors that includes the safety protocols implemented for the reopening of City Hall.
 To view click here: English / Spanish.